EagleFG/Battleship/README.md

 - void StartPlayerTurn() - sets the AI player's board to be interactable

-- void AttackOpponentTile(Tile) - when an unattacked tile is selected, determines if the attack is a miss or hit; generates marker, updates score, and checks if game is over; triggers victory or starts AI player's turn
+- void AttackOpponentTile(Tile) - when an unattacked tile is selected, determines if the attack is a miss or hit; generates marker, updates score, applies damage to AI player's piece, and checks if game is over; triggers victory or starts AI player's turn

-- void StartOpponentTurn() - sets the AI player's board to be uninteractable, calls AI to choose a tile to attack, determines if the attack is a miss or hit; generates marker, updates score, and checks if game is over; triggers victory or starts human player's turn
+- void StartOpponentTurn() - sets the AI player's board to be uninteractable, calls AI to choose a tile to attack, determines if the attack is a miss or hit; generates marker, updates score, applies damage to human player's score, and checks if game is over; triggers victory or starts human player's turn

 - void ApplyHitMarkerToOpponentTile(Tile) - generates hit marker on tile on AI player's board
 - void ApplyHitMarkerToPlayerTile(Tile) - generates hit marker on tile on human player's board